 electricity production, hydro, reservoir, non-alpine region, UPR, ecoinvent 3.6, Undefined

-This dataset represents the production of high voltage electricity at grid-connected reservoir hydropower plants on the world in 2012.
+This dataset represents the production of high voltage electricity at grid-connected reservoir hydropower plants in US - Texas Regional Entity in 2012.
 Here, the reservoir hydropower plants are modelled with non-alpine region plants extrapolated from data on Swiss hydropower plants.
 A representative sample of various types of dams in Switzerland is taken into account, i.e. 52 reservoir power plants with a height of mor than 30 metres, an annual gross production output of 17.8 TWh and an installed capacity of 9130 MW.
 As far as the construction is concerned, reservoir power plants and pumped storage power plants are dealt with together due to the fact that the construction efforts are related.
 Lifetime is assumed to be 150 years for the dam and 80 years for the rest of materials.
 The data refers to plant construction of a mix of types of dams built between 1945 and 1970; therefore they might not be representative for more modern construction, for an individual type and for small-scale and smallest-scale plants.

-[This dataset is meant to replace the following datasets:
+[This dataset is meant to replace the following datasets:]

 Undefined unit processes (UPRs) are the unlinked, multi-product activity datasets that form the basis for all of the system models available in the ecoinvent database.
 This is the way the datasets are obtained and entered into the database by the data providers.
 These activity datasets are useful for investigating the environmental impacts of a specific activity (gate-to-gate), without regard to its upstream or downstream impacts.